Workpay icon

 Often, a salary advance poses some disadvantages, especially to employees.
 Employees may have to pay interest on top of what they borrowed.
 These interest rates can be higher than anticipated considering there are no provisional regulations dictating rates.

-If the repayment plan stretches across multiple months, it could leave the employee in a string of debt.
+If the salary advance payment or repayment plan stretches across multiple months, it could leave the employee in a string of debt.
 It also means that the employee cannot leave their position even if they want to until they clear the debt.

 In addition, a salary advance can strain the employee-employer relationship.
 It can, unfortunately, come with prejudice, especially if it happens often.